Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 4 - AI Prompting/Lesson5.md

 ## Intro to Scaffold-ETH2
 - `Scaffold-eth-2` is a great resource for those learning Solidity and trying to visualize what their code is doing.
 - It provides a clean front-end UI that will update dynamically with your smart contract changes, allowing you to interact with it and monitor adjustments you've made.

+## Final Remarks
+- Leverage the knowledge and resources provided by speedrun ethereum and Scaffold ETH to equip you in building innovative solutions on Ethereum.
+With determined effort and continuous learning, you're sure to make significant strides in the blockchain ecosystem.

+>> Happy Bow-Tie Friday, Austin.

+## Congratulations!
+- You did it.
+That's all for this section - you should be incredibly proud.
+Take a break and rest up, cause you're ready to move on to [Foundry Fundamentals](https://updraft.cyfrin.io/courses/foundry)!